 One Of The Most Significant ATC Work-Load Reducing Innovations In 60 Years!

-In many parts of the world, fewer numbers of Air Traffic Control (ATC) personnel are relied upon to manage an ever increasing workload brought about in part by increased demand for air travel compounded by inefficient capacity management strategies at major airports.
-Maybe it is time we address the root causes of the excessive workload in order to lessen safety risks and to make your job less stressful and more appealing.
+In many parts of the world prior to COVID 19, increasing numbers of Air Traffic Control (ATC) personnel were needed to manage the excessive workload brought about by the demand for air travel compounded by inefficient capacity management strategies at major airports.
+Maybe it is time we examine and address the root causes of the excessive workload in order to reduce safety risks and to make your job less stressful.

-The level of responsibility and the pressures that accompany your position should be reason enough that you should be provided the very best equipment and technology available to assist you to more easily manage your tasks, yet it seems as if your job may now be more complicated than ever before.
-Lets look at why this may still be the case again after COVID 19 and what can be done about it.
+We believe that the level of responsibility and the pressures that accompany your position should be reason enough that you should be provided the very best equipment and technology.
+As often is the case, policy prevented this from happening and the burdens of your job in many instances became more challenging than ever.
+Let’s look at why this may still be the case again after COVID 19 and what can be done about it.

 To Simplify ATC Operations You Must First Simplify The Airport Environment

-After decades of limited improvements to airport efficiency and capacity, leaders in the industry understand that they have been overly optimistic about the reliability and vulnerability of satellite based aviation technology while underestimating it’s vulnerabilities.
+After decades of limited improvements to airport efficiency and capacity, leaders in the industry understand that they have been overly optimistic about the reliability of satellite based aviation technology while underestimating it’s vulnerabilities.
 Meanwhile, there seems to be fewer numbers of people who qualify for ATC positions that are attracted to the highly stressful responsibilities of your job.
-Furthermore, retention levels for ATC employees under present circumstances remain low in many parts of the.
-This will not change until the circumstances change especially as drone and UAV technologies join in the mix.
+Furthermore, retention levels for ATC employees under present circumstances remain low in many parts of the world.
+This will likely not change until the circumstances change especially as drone and UAV technologies join in the mix.